CUPiD Documentation#

 (cupid-analysis) $ python -m ipykernel install --user --name=cupid-analysis

-Furthermore, to clear the computed_notebooks folder which was generated by the cupid-run and cupid-build commands, you can run the following command:
+Furthermore, to clear the computed_notebooks folder which was generated by the cupid-diagnostics and cupid-webpage commands, you can run the following command:

 $ cupid-clear